Why You Should Visit Ukraine

 Citizens of these countries can only stay up to 90 days within a 180-day period without visas, just like the EU and CIS citizens.

 Citizens from most countries require visas to get into Ukraine.
 These are mostly from countries that don’t have direct regional or political partnerships with Ukraine.
-The visa regulations, however, are not uniform as there are some nationalities that are required to apply for visas way before they travel while some get visas upon landing in the country.
+The visa regulations, however, are not uniform as some nationalities are required to apply for visas way before they travel while some get visas upon landing in the country.
 Nationalities that require advance visas include all African, Asian and Southern American countries.

 Now, there are some countries whose citizens are allowed to travel to Ukraine without a visa but are required to get one as soon as they land.
 These countries include Turkey, Australia, Guatemala, China, Saudi Arabia, Qatar, and Malaysia.
-It is worth noting that only single entry visas which are valid for about two weeks can be acquired on arrival.
+It is worth noting that only single-entry visas which are valid for about two weeks can be acquired on arrival.
 Thus, if you plan on staying longer than that, you might want to get an advance visa from a Ukrainian embassy or online.

 You can go directly to the webpage at the Ministry of Foreign Affairs of Ukraine to determine your visa requirements for your specific country.